multisig-labs/smartnode/README.md

 - `rocketpool minipool exit` - Exit active minipool validators from the beacon chainand close them
 - `rocketpool minipool close` - Close minipools which have timed out and been dissolved

-- `rocketpool auction status` - Display the current status of the RPL auction contract and lots
+- `rocketpool auction status` - Display the current status of the GGP auction contract and lots
-- `rocketpool auction lots` - Display the details of all RPL lots
+- `rocketpool auction lots` - Display the details of all GGP lots
-- `rocketpool auction create-lot` - Create a new RPL lot from RPL in the auction contract
+- `rocketpool auction create-lot` - Create a new GGP lot from GGP in the auction contract
-- `rocketpool auction bid-lot` - Bid ETH on an active RPL lot
+- `rocketpool auction bid-lot` - Bid ETH on an active GGP lot
-- `rocketpool auction claim-lot` - Clean RPL from a cleared lot you bid on
+- `rocketpool auction claim-lot` - Clean GGP from a cleared lot you bid on
-- `rocketpool auction recover-lot` - Recover unclaimed RPL from a cleared lot back to the auction contract
+- `rocketpool auction recover-lot` - Recover unclaimed GGP from a cleared lot back to the auction contract

 - `rocketpool odao status` - Display the current status of the oracle DAO
 - `rocketpool odao members` - Display the details of all oracle DAO members